XLin-NCSU/Project2/README.md

 }
 ```

-`clan`
+- `clan`

 This function enables you to get clan members’ basic performance info by
-simply input the clan tag, clan member’s role(leader, elder, member) and
+simply input the clan tag, the API token, the clan member’s role(leader,
-clan member’s arena level(high, medium, low).
-The default argument will
+elder, member) and the clan member’s arena level(high, medium, low).
+The
-return all roles and all arena levels.
-Be careful that don’t forget the
+default argument will return all roles and all arena levels.
+Be careful
-single quotes when you input the clan tag.
-Correct format: `'#8YVVGR2Y'`
+that don’t forget the single quotes when you input the clan tag.
+Correct
+format: `'#8YVVGR2Y'`

 ``` r
 clan = function(clantag, token, role = 'all', arena.level = 'all'){